hapax/hapax.github.io/outreach.md

 permalink: /outreach/
 ---

+Science is more fun when shared!
+Below, a select list of my teaching and outreach activities.

 <!--I think science is a great way to get to know the world, and a -->
 <!--beautiful thing to share!
 I list some of my outreach and teaching -->
 <!--efforts below. -->